jamesnet214/wpf-xaml-binding/README.md

 #### Type integer
 When assigning a value to DataContext directly from Xaml, resource definitions are required first for value types such as Integrer and Boolean because all strings are recognized as String.
 ##### Step 1, using System `mscrolib` in Xaml
+because, simple type variable type is not supported by standard.
 ```xaml
 xmlns:sys="clr-namespace:System;assembly=mscorlib"
 ```